 This blog is not just for art teachers who push a cart.
 There are many who travel from one school to the next, set up multiple classrooms, share rooms, or teach from a temporary space.
 Even if you are one of the lucky ones with one school and your very own classroom, you may find moments where you will have to adapt to a current environment while teaching.
 Your current set-up may change from one year to the next unexpectedly.
 I created this blog to help with all situations.
 We are not alone in our struggle to balance our workloads.

-For the past 2 years, I have been teaching at one school in one solo classroom.
+I am now in my 11th year of teaching.
+For the past 3 years, I have been teaching at one school in one solo classroom.
 I am enjoying my home at Brodnicki Elementary!
 I hope to still provide guidance for those who teach in alternate situations.

 When this blog was first started, I traveled to three different schools in my district.